 The white plastic model components don’t click together, but require glue to assemble, not included in the box.
 The Phantom figurine comes in 14 pieces, the Voodoo Witch Doctor figurine comes in 2 piece and the bases and name plate are made up of 3 pieces.
 The model kit also doesn’t come with paint or brushes to color and decorate as required.

-A completed and painted example can be seen below.
+A complete Phantom and the Voodoo Witch Doctor model kit as painted per box lid can be seen below.

 A Sales Agent Advertisement Sheet was produced in 1965 measuring 8.5” x 11”, used to promote the Phantom and the Voodoo Witch Doctor model kit to potential retailers.
 It gives all the appropriate information and proportions of the model kit to entice shopkeepers to sell it to their customers.

 The Phantom and the Voodoo Witch Doctor model kit appears in the ‘Revell Collector’s Catalog 1966’, containing 48 color pages measuring 8.5” x 11”.
 The front and back covers of the catalog can be seen below.